zumiez/UniversalVariable-Magento-Extension/README.md

 This is the recommanded way of installing the extenion.
 Get your extension key on [the extension page](http://www.magentocommerce.com/magento-connect/catalog/product/view/id/13932/s/qubit-universal-variable-9450/) and install the extension in your Magento Connect extension manager.

+## License

+The extension is released under Apache License 2.0

 ## Changelog

 ### 1.0.1